henkmet/mpsyt/README.md

     and to upgrade:
     $ pip3 install --user youtube-dl --upgrade

-(youtube-dl version dowloaded directly from youtube-dl website can't be used by mps-youtube.
+(youtube-dl version dowloaded directly from youtube-dl website can't be used by mpsyt.
 While the version in the repositories is usually outdated)

 For mpris2 support, install the python bindings for dbus and gobject::